spatialos/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 Within the permanent table class, there are two types:

 - **Native** BigQuery tables, which have their data in native BigQuery storage.
-- **External** BigQuery tables, which have their data outside of native BigQuery Storage.
+- **External** BigQuery tables, which have their data outside of native BigQuery Storage (federated).

 When you deployed the Analytics Module with Terraform, you provisioned a dataset called `events` & a permanent external table called `events_gcs_external` which get its data from your analytics Google Cloud Storage bucket.
 By default it is pointed to `gs://[your Google project id]-analytics/data_type=json/*`, which basically means all JSON events data that is present in your bucket.
 You can check it out in your [BigQuery overview](https://console.cloud.google.com/bigquery).
 Each SQL query submitted against this table will check out all JSON files on the provided GCS URI, and therefore always include the latest data.